sanwan11/SANWAN11.github.io/_pages/about.md

 {% include base_path %}

 Hi!
-I’m sanwan.
+I’m WANGYI.
 I love dufe!!!

 Hello!
-I'm Sanwan, a dedicated FinTech student at Dongbei University of Finance and Economics.
+I'm WANGYI, a dedicated FinTech student at Dongbei University of Finance and Economics.
 Passionate about bridging finance and technology, I specialize in leveraging data analytics, programming, and financial modeling to solve real-world problems.

 In my studies, I’ve explored areas like blockchain, algorithmic trading, and financial risk management, while honing skills in Python, SQL, and machine learning.
 I’m also actively involved in FinTech projects, combining technical innovation with financial acumen.